“Over time, high humidity levels can eat through your basement walls.”

 Dehumidifiers are one of the quieter HVAC devices.
-Three things generate noise of a dehumidifier:
+Three things generate the noise of a dehumidifier:

 - Moving air.

 The advances in motor and compressor technology have enabled the creation of sub-60 dB dehumidifiers.
 The best ones will have noise levels below 55 dB.

 To get an idea of how loud that actually is (actually, it’s super quiet), you can see a loudness comparison of different sounds in our lives here:

 Useful Features You Might Want

 Modern dehumidifiers can be very convenient.
-You know how the additional equipment when buying a car involves seat heaters and how nice of addition they are?
+You know how the additional equipment when buying a car involves seat heaters and how nice of an addition they are?

 Well, dehumidifiers have a range of extra features to ease your dealing with them.
 These include:

 - Programmable Timer.
-You can set for the dehumidifier to run for 12 or 24 hours.
+You can set the dehumidifier to run for 12 or 24 hours.

 Now when you’re up to speed, let’s look at the 7 dehumidifiers that excel the most at these specs: